uz-gaz/Tertimuss/cubed_space_thermal_simulator/README.md

 ## References:
 For the thermal simulation is used the model proposed by:
 - Desirena, Gaddiel & Vazquez, Carlos & Ramirez-Trevino, Antonio & Gomez-Gutierrez, David.
 (2014).
 Thermal modelling for temperature control in MPSoC's using Timed Continuous Petri Nets.
 2014 IEEE Conference on Control Applications, CCA 2014.
 2135-2140.
 10.1109/CCA.2014.6981618.

+## TODOLIST:
+- Simulate conduction (only with mesh)
+- Create visualization
+- Simulate convection (only with environment)
+- Simulate fluids